joshbruce/external-project-proposals/concepts/instance-casting-to-base-types.md

 This [concept] would expand this capability and give more flexibility to developers.

-## Benefits of specifying results of juggling to a base type
+## Benefits

-As developers use more libraries and leverage multiple classes (a developer-defined type), the chances of a variable ends up in a position wherein a `TypeError` can occur increases.
-By allowing developers to define their intended results could reduce these types of errors.
+As developers use more packages and those packages leverage multiple classes, the chances a variable will end up in a position where a `TypeError` can occur increases.
+These type errors could reduce as developers define a rational default that won't cause a fatal error on the other side.

-Developers can also generate language extensions that integrate seamlessly into the PHP syntax without having to write and install extensions or compilers - especially in shared hosting and similar environments may not be permitted.
-These language extensions can then be matured and possibly become the groundwork for future RFC submissions to improve PHP as a whole. (ex.
-Think of some JavaScript library functions that become part of Javascript, the become part of CSS or HTML.)
+Developers can also generate packages that act as language extensions and integrate seamlessly into the PHP syntax without having to write and install extensions or compilers - especially in shared hosting and similar environments may not be permitted.
+As these language extensions mature they may lay the groundwork for future RFC submissions to improve PHP as a whole. (ex.
+Think of some JavaScript library functions that became part of Javascript, then became part of CSS or HTML.)

 ## Base types and scope

-10 PHP primitive types and how developer-defined instances can be made to integrate and interact with inside the PHP syntax.
-Two can be immediately removed from consideration as one (`resource`) doesn't seem to be a common use case and the second (`NULL`) is always NULL, and an instance shouldn't need to specify how to become NULL.
+There are 10 PHP primitives that can become interacted with using the native PHP syntax.

+Two can be immediately removed from consideration as one (`resource`) doesn't seem to be a common use case and the second (`NULL`) is always NULL, and an instance shouldn't need to specify how to return from a NULL check, if it can return something, it shouldn't be NULL.

 ### Available as of PHP 7